spark423/pldi2025-artifact/README.md

 ```
 $ ./Exp2-RLIBM-Poly.sh
 ```
-Upon completion, the coefficients of the polynomial used for the RLIBM exp2 function will be available in the following files in the 'polynomials' directory: exp2_rlibm.
+Upon completion, the coefficients of the polynomial used for the RLIBM exp2 function will be available in the following file in the 'polynomials' directory: exp2_rlibm.

 (b) Rounding-invariant outputs method